Are Surveys Effective in UX Research?

 A lot of surveys contain questions with free-form answers.
 The hope here is that the user will take time out of their busy life to write essays about how they feel about your product.
 I hope that sounded as ridiculous as it was for me to type it.

-In truth, you'll most likely get one word answers (one sentence if they really like you) which gives you little to no qualitative data.
+In truth, you'll most likely get one-word answers (one sentence if they really like you) which gives you little to no qualitative data.

-The fix
+The solution

 Just don't do it.
 Don't use surveys for collecting qualitative data.
 There are other methods much more suited for that (in-person interviews, contextual inquiries, ethnographic studies).
-You should use surveys to get short quantifiable responses via Likert scale or binary answers.
+You should use surveys to get short quantifiable responses via a Likert scale or binary answers.

-3. It is easy to create bad surveys
+3. It’s easy to create bad surveys

-Creating surveys is easy, which would explain why we encounter a ton of terrible surveys.
-Bad questions in a survey are just as problematic as asking bad questions in an interview.
 Every leading or biased question in a survey is compounded and more damaging because of the scalability that surveys offer.
 And yet, because creating surveys is so inexpensive, they don't go through the same scrutiny as interview questions.

-The fix
+The solution

 Surveys should be subjected to the same level of scrutiny as interview questions.
 Don't ask questions that are leading or biased.
-Also don't expect your users to write long thoughtful responses to survey qustions.
+Also don't expect your users to write long thoughtful responses to survey questions.

 When should you use surveys in your user research workflow?

 Now that we've examined both the good and the bad of surveys, let's talk about when it makes sense to use them during our research process.
 Because surveys are so easy to create and use, it might be tempting to send them out every opportunity we get.
-However, due to the shortcomings above, surveys are not a good fit for all situations.
+However, due to the shortcomings above, surveys aren’t a good fit for all situations.

 UX survey example: Will anyone pay for my product?